 Jared Zabaldo, Founder at USAMM added, “My biggest tip for developing a marketing budget is to look at it as something fluid.
 While you will need to accurately allocate your funds, you should always leave yourself with a little wiggle room for new ideas, or for allocating less to one source and more to another.”

-Marketing budgets aren’t easy to create.
-But, with the right data in place, you can simplify the process and optimise your budget based on your real-time marketing performance.
+Get the right data in place.
+Then, you can simplify the process and optimise your budget based on your real-time marketing performance.

 At Ruler, we use our own platform to help us optimise our marketing budget.